 If you think that having diabetes is just about controlling your blood sugar levels, think again.
 Our body is made out of interconnected systems and chronic disease is more likely to cause complications from top to toe.
 One of such complications is a diabetic foot ulcer.

 A diabetic foot ulcer is a condition that commonly plagues diabetic patients.
-It can cost $8000 for treatment.
+It can cost $8000 for care management.
 However, if the necessary steps are taken in the early stages, the costs are substantially lower.

-But, good news – with prompt treatment, up to 80% of the diagnosed cases can recover!
+But, good news – with prompt care management, up to 80% of the diagnosed cases can recover!

 Hence, it is important to know how to recognise the symptoms in advance and why you should not brush them off as a minor complication.